 I have a website that I am trying to access that keeps coming up "Internet Explorer cannot display the webpage".

-Every other webpage I have tried to access works just not this one.
-I know it is a working page because I have had other people try it from different locations and it comes up for them.
-I really need to access the page because it is the training page for an opportunity I am working.
+Every other webpage I have tried to access works fine except this one.
+I know it is a working page because I have had other people trying it from different locations and devices and it shows the webpage.

 I spent about 2 hours with an online tech the other evening.
 He was entering all kinds of codes but we couldn't get anything to get the page to load.